Projecting Costs in Software Maintenance

 Many other factors can influence the cost of maintaining software.
 In practice, organizations that develop software usually modify standard models like COCOMO to fit their particular processes, especially if software development is one of their core competencies.
 In these cases, the customized models have typically been modified and validated repeatedly to ensure they provide usable results with the additional metrics available.
 These metrics are usually specific to the organization, project, and development environment.

 Software complexity is one of the primary cost drivers for maintenance.
 While the standard models take complexity into account, the many types of complexity in software may require extra scrutiny for some projects.
 Simple measures of complexity include the number of modules and average module size.
 More formal measures include McCabe’s cyclomatic complexity and Halstead’s data complexity.
 The collection of metrics can greatly increase the reliability of these measures, although this process may not be cost-effective.

 The software’s general type and application area can significantly affect the amount of maintenance it requires.
-For example, administrative, embedded and real-time systems have distinct maintenance requirements.
-A major change in application area such as migrating from standard invoicing to the latest local sports will also require major maintenance to implement.
-Some types of app maintenance are unusually sensitive to changes in the operating environment, especially if they have restrictions on their efficiency, timing and memory usage.
+For example, administrative, embedded, and real-time systems have distinct maintenance requirements.
+A major change in the application area such as migrating from standard invoicing to the latest local sports will also require major maintenance to implement.
+Some types of app maintenance are unusually sensitive to changes in the operating environment, especially if they have restrictions on their efficiency, timing, and memory usage.